 It's way easier.
-You don't have to use an equatorial mount, you don't have to calibrate it, to buy it, to carry it, your setup is lighter, no batteries, no need for an external power supply for the mount, and you can always upgrade your setup in the future by acquiring a star tracker, and just start without it.
+You don't have to use an equatorial mount, you don't have to calibrate it, buy it, carry it, your setup is lighter, no batteries, no need for an external power supply for the mount, and you can always upgrade your setup in the future by acquiring a star tracker, and start without it.

-Conclusion - The easiest way to enter astrophotography is to go the non-tracked way at first, and upgrade and improve to the tracked-one later on.
+Conclusion - The easiest way to enter astrophotography is to go the non-tracked way at first and upgrade and improve to the tracked one later on.

 4. Focal Lengths

 Tip number four - learn about focal lengths, the "zoom" of every lens, and how they affect your final image field of view.

 Generally speaking, we can assign every lens to one of three categories

 Generally, in astrophotography, the longer the focal length is, the more complex the astrophotography will be.
 It's best to start with widefield lenses, which are the easiest to operate for astrophotography, and then progress to standard lenses, telephoto lenses, and further onto the telescopes.